mq-soft-tech/comp2000_2024/worksheet.md

 # Task 18

 We are going to build some (very rudimentary) strategy into this turn-based strategy game.
 At the moment, all the actors on the bot team will just move randomly.
 Instead, we want their strategy to be determined by _which row they are on_.
 If they are on an even-numbered then they should move randomly, but if they are on an odd-numbered row they should _always move to the left-most possible location_.
 Note:  if it is not clear yet, you need the strategy pattern so implement this.
 Why is is the right pattern for this task?

+# Task 17a

+Re-do Task 17 from last week.
+Can you identify which design pattern was used?
+Find the diagram for the design pattern in the text book and use it to draw a matching diagram using the classes in our code base.

+# Task 19

+Head office have demanded that all iteration be done with the ["enhanced for loop" - aka the "for each" loop](https://web.archive.org/web/20180113011535/blogs.oracle.com/corejavatechtips/using-enhanced-for-loops-with-your-classes).
+You don't mind, this is a sensible-enough plan.

+You go on a hunt for loops that might need changing.
+First you find the nested for-loops in the `Grid` constructor but head-office allow old-style loops for building arrays.
+However, there are _two_ other places in `Grid.java` where forbidden-looping techqniques are used.
+The team has a discussion and decides the best solution is to add an iterator to `Grid` so that the enhanced for loop can be used.

+Your job is to create such an iterator.
+It must iterate over every cell in the grid, but the order it does so does not matter.
+Then you should use that iterator to replace all the forbidden loops in `Grid`.